armadillica/flamenco/README.md

 $ sudo apt-get install python-virtualenv
 ```

 Once you have virtualenv installed, just fire up a shell and create your own environment.
-You may want to create this folder inside of the flamenco folder:
+You may want to create this folder inside of the Flamenco folder:

 ```
-$ cd flamenco
+$ cd Flamenco
 $ virtualenv venv
 New python executable in venv/bin/python
 Installing distribute............done.